xm/tlaplus-learning/01-die-hard/readme.md

 TLA+ Toolbox
 - Can add invariants to models
+    - Open model, go to "Model Overview", expand "Invariants", click "Add"
+        - Can be inline or definitions, e.g. "TypeOK" defined in the spec
-    - A useful one to add is a type check (see "TYpeOK" in DieHard.tla)
+    - A useful one to add is a type check (see "TypeOK" in DieHard.tla)
 - Can use invariants to see how a state can be reached
     - Example: in order to figure out steps to get the big jug filled with 4 gallons, we can add the invariant "big /= 4" to force an error when running "TLC Model Checker"